michael-basweti/PensionApp/README.md

 # PensionApp
-this an app that makes it easier for seniour citizens to apply for their retirement benefits and also make advance requests before the month is over
+this an app that makes it easier for senior citizens to apply for their retirement benefits and also make advance requests before the month is over